nwcadence/java-dev-vsts/README.md

 The [labs](labs/readme.md) use a pre-built virtual machine image that is preconfigured with all the software you require to run through the labs.
 To use the labs, you will run a copy of this image in your own Azure subscription.

+> We've recorded some short videos that intro each lab.
+Check out this [playlist on YouTube](https://youtu.be/O1UTj-wZr3k?list=PLu1D89Nlvq9hUaf-wdBXVcKfQiqY7Y0AI).

 Instead of manually creating the resources in Azure, you are going to use Azure Resource Management (ARM) templates.

 If you require assistance with these labs, contact Northwest Cadence through our [website](http://nwcadence.com).